Ber (musician): Career

-In March 2022, Ber performed at South by Southwest.
+In March 2022, Ber performed at South by Southwest, where she was introduced by Linda Perry.

 In February 2023, Dybing released her second EP, Halfway, via AWAL.
-It includes 6 songs including "Boys Who Kiss You in Their Car" and "Your Internet Sucks".
+It has six songs including "Boys Who Kiss You in Their Car" and "Your Internet Sucks".
 The EP is about Dybing unsuccessfully trying to get over a man who ghosted her.

+In May 2024, Dybing released her third EP, Room For You.
+Its six songs include "Better Man", "Middle Of Nowhere", and the title track.
+The songs feature collaborations with Now, Now.

+Artistry and influences

+Ber's music has been described as "Olivia Rodrigo with more pop-punk tones and a little of Lana Del Rey's wicked wordplay".

+Ber cites influences from Marcus Mumford, John Denver, Chris Martin, Joni Mitchell, Maggie Rogers, Sigrid, Taylor Swift, Julia Michaels, and Jeremy Zucker.